igemsoftware/SJTU-Software2015/README.md

 ###### Other OS

-XAMPP will do most of works.
+XAMPP will do all the works.
+You don't need to do anything.

 #### Project